Devsinglad/conry_list/README.md

 MAps of the different.

 CHALLENGES:
-challenges on how to implement the search and filter functionality. challenges on how to implement the translation functionality from the API.
+challenges on how to implement the search and filter functionality but found my way around it. challenges on how to implement the language search functionality from the API.
 Difficulty in tapping into the properties of of the API.

 -![ScreenShot](assets/image/darkMode.png)